Fletcher (NSW)

 Table Chart PROFILE FAQ

-Fletcher has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 2.4% as of September 2025.
-Employment growth over the past year was estimated at 3.0%.
+Fletcher's workforce is well-educated with significant representation in essential services sectors.
+The unemployment rate was 2.7% as of December 2025, lower than Regional NSW's 3.9%.
+Employment stability has been maintained over the past year according to AreaSearch data aggregation.

 Frequently Asked Questions - Employment